-In this post, I will discuss the importance of the pre-production from screenwriting right up to blocking your first shot while maintaining a budget you set out during the pre-production phase of filmmaking.
+In this post, I will discuss the importance of pre-production from screenwriting right up to blocking your first shot while maintaining the budget you set out during the pre-production phase of filmmaking.

 So let’s look at the tips and tricks on building a reliable short film budget for your next film project.

 That is something I say to myself every time I start thinking about shooting a short film.
 If you draft a schedule for your production right off the start, you will begin to understand what your short film budget will look like.